 This is where we provide the answer to the question you have all been waiting for…can you use Takoyaki flour for okonomiyaki?

-The answer is yes, and not only that…you can use okonomiyaki flour for Takoyaki.
+You can use takoyaki flour for okonomiyaki, and not only that, but you can use okonomiyaki flour for Takoyaki.
 However, there are some things to be aware of when switching things up in these recipes, like the spices used.

 It’s best and most authentic to use specially made okonomiyaki flour to get the right flavor, and I’ll talk about those seasonings in the flour some more in this article.

-My favorite okonomiyaki flour brand is this one:
+My favorite okonomiyaki flour brand is this one from Otafuku.

 What is Okonomiyaki?